There are so many wonderful things to do in Panama City Beach, FL. Let me take you through my amazing few days there, to help you plan your trip.

 1. Go on a PCB Helicopter ride

 The views from the helicopter above Panama City Beach are incredible.
-I’ll let the photos do the explaining – although what you can’t see from them are the dolphins jumping and playing below us.
+I’ll let the photos and video do the explaining – although what you can’t see from them are the dolphins jumping and playing below us.

 Rides with Panhandle Helicopters start from just $40 – absolutely necessary to get the lay of the land, especially if you only have 2 days in Panama City Beach to see as much as possible.